core-titi/nostradamousse/README.md

 ## Userform creation and input

 You can create the design of the userform you wish, the size, the color and anything else you want.
-You just need to change to use the defined name for all input.
+You just need use the defined name for all inputs.
 Please respected the case.

 ![NostradamousseForm](nostradamousse-form.png)